 This birthday cake fudge is essentially a funfetti fudge interpretation of chocolate birthday cake with vanilla frosting, explains author Sally McKenney, who’s perhaps better known as the blogger behind Sally’s Candy Addiction.
-This sweet deliciousness is achieved quite simply via a couple easy layers of fudge—one made of semisweet chocolate (that’s the “cake” portion) and another made with white chocolate.
+This sweet deliciousness is achieved quite simply via a couple easy layers of fudge—one made of semisweet chocolate (that’s the “cake” portion) and another made with white chocolate (natch, the “frosting).
 Because no birthday cake is complete sans sprinkles, the colorful little flecks are mixed into the “frosting” for a funfetti effect and then scattered atop the surface, too.
-A crazy-easy, no-bake birthday cake that we guarantee will have the kids (and the adults, too) squealing with glee.–Renee Schettler Rossi
+A crazy-easy, no-bake birthday cake that we guarantee will have the kids (and the adults, too) squealing with glee.–Renee Schettler

 Birthday Cake Fudge

 - Makes 5 dozen 1-inch (2.5cm) squares

 IngredientsEmail Grocery List

 - For the white chocolate fudge

 How To Make Birthday Cake Fudge Exactly The Way You Like It

 - Just as frosting is typically sweeter than cake, the white chocolate “frosting” layer of this birthday cake fudge is sweeter than the semisweet chocolate “cake” layer.
 So proceed accordingly.
 If you fancy things very sweet, make a double batch of the the white chocolate layer.
 Conversely, if you prefer your fudge a touch less cloying, opt for a double batch of the semisweet chocolate layer.
 Or, natch, you can follow the recipe as-is for a sweetness that’s somewhere perfectly in between.